QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 \end{align}
 $$  (eq:firmfonc)

-Output can either be consumed by old or young households, sold to young households who use it  to augment the capital stock, or  sold to  the government for  uses that do not generate utility for the people in the model  (e.g., ``thrown into the ocean'').
+Output can  be consumed either by old people or young people; or sold to young people who use it  to augment the capital stock;  or  sold to  the government for  uses that do not generate utility for the people in the model  (i.e., ``it is thrown into the ocean'').

-The firm  thus sells output to old households, young households, and the government.
+The firm  thus sells output to old people, young people, and the government.

-## Households' problems
+## Individuals' problems

-### Initial old household
+### Initial old person

-At time $t=0$, a representative initial old household is endowed with  $(1 + r_0(1 - \tau_0)) A_0$ in initial assets.
+At time $t=0$, a representative initial old person is endowed with  $(1 + r_0(1 - \tau_0)) A_0$ in initial assets.

 It  must pay a lump sum tax to (if positive) or receive a subsidy from  (if negative)
 $\delta_{ot}$ the government.

-An old   household's budget constraint is
+An old   person's budget constraint is